ChamiLamelas/Cpp_Review/README.md

   * For example, can modify it to build all files in a directory and then write to a specific executable (see [here](https://code.visualstudio.com/docs/cpp/config-mingw#_modifying-tasksjson)).
 * To set up intellisense and more go to View > Command Palette > C/C++: Edit Configurations (UI).
   * This adds the c_cpp_properties.json configuration file.
+* Can also add to args the ability to statically link dependencies when compiling an executable.
+This is done by adding "-static".
+This allows for copying over the executable to be run on other Windows machines without having to copy dependencies represented via dynamic link libraries (DLL).
+  * See [this post](https://stackoverflow.com/a/26107550) on the difference in these two types of linking.

 ## Building and Running C++ Program